Vivicorp-AWS/cdk-lab-serverless-task-scheduler/README.md

-# CDK Lab for an IM application Scheduler
+# CDK Lab - Serverless Task Scheduler

 I used to schedule some cron tasks and send the results to IM application, such as Slack, Discord ...etc.